TomSssM/MyCodewars/corejs-codejam/task-archieve/task/construct-binary-tree-from-preorder-and-inorder-traversal/task.md

 <summary>A bit of my explanation</summary>

 Remember how we can represent a [Heap](../../../../snippets/Data%20Structures/min-heap.js) using array?
-We can therefore represent binary tree in the same way: `[parent, left, right, ...children of left, ...children of right, ...ad so on, recursively]`.
+We can therefore represent binary tree in the same way: `[parent, left, right, ...children of left, ...children of right, ...and so on, recursively]`.

-Thus your task is to create this same representation as in a Heap except for binary tree and using 2 arrays where in the 1st array you have all nodes ordered via preorder traversal and in the 2nd array - via inorder traversal.
-You need to use information from both arrays in order to construct this 3rd array representation of binrary tree where left child is `i * 2`, right child is `i * 2 + 1` and parent is `floor(i / 2)`.
-Note that neither `preorder` not `inorder` give such functionality.
+Thus your task is to create this same representation as in a Heap except for binary tree and with the help of 2 arrays where in the 1st array you have all nodes ordered via preorder traversal and in the 2nd array - via inorder traversal.
+You need to use information from both arrays in order to construct this 3rd array representation of binrary tree where left child is `i * 2`, right child is `i * 2 + 1` and parent is `floor(i / 2)` (like in a Heap).
+Note that neither `preorder` not `inorder` arrays give such functionality.

 </details>